Reviewed By Andreas Zabczyk Jul 24, 2008 Updated Feb 07, 2022

 Wouldn't it be wonderful if there were a simple to use and inexpensive machine that anyone could use to reliably identify gemstones?
 One that could distinguish real gems from synthetics and tell you whether your green stone is an emerald, a peridot, a demantoid garnet or just a piece of glass.
 It would be especially nice if the machine could tell you whether the stone had been heat treated or irradiated.
 Of course, such a machine should be able to this without damaging the gemstone in any way.

 Unfortunately such a machine doesn't yet exist, and perhaps it never will.
 But there have been interesting attempts to develop one.
-There are now some useful devices on the market, though not yet one that can replace the considered judgement of a trained gemologist using traditional tools.
+There are now some useful devices on the market, though not yet one that can replace the judgement of a trained gemologist using traditional tools.

 In the world of colored gemstones, current testers on the market can distinguish sapphire from tanzanite, iolite, spinel, citrine, topaz and tourmaline; and distinguish ruby from spinel and garnet.
 They can also separate emerald from jadeite and garnet; and distinguish topaz from aquamarine, amethyst and citrine.
 They can reliably tell you if your putative gemstone is glass, even if they can't always tell you what kind of gemstone it is.
-But thus far no electronic tester even attempts to diagnose gem treatments.
+To date, no electronic tester even attempts to diagnose gem treatments.
 Gemologists have no reason yet to fear for their jobs.

 Copyright © 2005-2023 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.